lancew/pull_request_challenge_guide/README.md

 ## Post-event
 * Tidy-up (do the dishes, etc)
+> Be nice to your office colleagues, tidy up and do good job of it.
+You do not want to annoy people.
+> Equally, that time cleaning up is chat time, getting to know peopl time... which is valuable.

 * Email Neil Bowers and say "Done".
+> Collect the url(s) for your pull request(s) and reply back to the original assignment email saying that you finished ("Done") along with the pullrequests URL(s).

 * Email the author
+> Let the author know you held the event and what you did, tell them you made some pull requests.
+> At CV-Library we have found that the authors react really positively,
+> Share any/all replies from the author with everyone (perhaps just snippets).
 # Summary